ec-jrc/datacite-to-dcat-ap/documentation/Background.md

 <h2><a name="alignment-issues">Summary of alignment issues</a></h2>

 <p>As shown in the previous section, DCAT-AP is able to represent all DataCite mandatory elements, with the exception of "creator".
 This poses an issue for the possible use of DCAT-AP for data citation purposes, since element "creator" is one of the required components.
 Notably, GeoDCAT-AP supports this agent role, so it can re-used for this purpose.</p>
 <p>On the other hand, DataCite includes all the DCAT-AP mandatory classes and related properties, with the only notable exception of <code>dcat:Catalog</code>.
-However, this does not poses particular compliance issues, since the catalogue description could be obtained separately from the relevant DataCite records.
+However, this does not pose particular compliance issues, since the catalogue description could be obtained separately from the relevant DataCite records.
 Actually, since DataCite records are supposed to be all available via the DataCite catalogue, the catalogue description can potentially be the same for all DataCite records.
 Of course, this does not apply for those records following the DataCite schema but not registered in the DataCite infrastructure.</p>

 <p>There are however some key differences on the DCAT-AP and DataCite data models that needs to be addressed.
 The following sections outline the solutions adopted in DataCite+DCAT-AP, as well as open issues.</p>